 If you are adding a distance education existing program, you will need to complete this form in addition to the New Program form.
 State guidelines for distance education programs may be found here.
-Besides New York State approval, you’ll also need authorization from those other states in which enrolled students reside.
+Besides New York State approval, you will also need authorization from those other states in which enrolled students reside.
 Please visit the tab above for Non-NY State Authorization and Distance Education.

 An external review of the proposed program is required if the program is a graduate-level program, its subject matter represents a new or emerging field, or if an external review is requested by the Department.The following documents should be provided in PDF format:

 The following information should be provided to the Office of Academic Program Review separately from the above program proposal documents.
 Please submit two copies.
 In addition, items #2 and 3 should be submitted to the Undergraduate Program Committee when the program proposal is submitted to the UPC.